 Checklist Before You Send Any Prompt

-Run through this list before finalizing any prompt you plan to use in production or repeatedly.
+Run through this before finalizing any prompt you plan to use in production or repeatedly.
+Each item targets a specific category of waste.